How Well Do Self-Supervised Models Transfer?: Preliminaries

 \section{Preliminaries}

-\keypoint{Representation learning methods} We consider the following thirteen self-supervised learning methods. \textbf{Contrastive}: InsDis (also known as NPID) \cite{Wu2018UnsupervisedDiscrimination}, MoCo-v1 \cite{He2019MomentumLearning} and its upgrade MoCo-v2 \cite{Chen2020ImprovedLearning}, PIRL \cite{Misra2020Self-SupervisedRepresentations}, SimCLR-v1 \cite{Chen2020ARepresentations} and SimCLR-v2 \cite{Chen2020BigLearners}, InfoMin \cite{Tian2020WhatLearning} and BYOL \cite{Grill2020BootstrapLearning}. \textbf{Clustering}: PCL-v1 and PCL-v2 \cite{Li2020PrototypicalRepresentations}, SeLa-v2 \cite{Caron2020UnsupervisedAssignments}, DeepCluster-v2 \cite{Caron2020UnsupervisedAssignments} and SwAV \cite{Caron2020UnsupervisedAssignments}.
+\keypoint{Representation learning methods} We consider the following thirteen self-supervised learning methods. \textbf{Contrastive}: InsDis (also known as NPID) \cite{Wu2018UnsupervisedDiscrimination}, MoCo-v1 \cite{He2019MomentumLearning} and its upgrade MoCo-v2 \cite{Chen2020ImprovedLearning}, PIRL \cite{Misra2020Self-SupervisedRepresentations}, SimCLR-v1 \cite{Chen2020ARepresentations} and SimCLR-v2 \cite{Chen2020BigLearners}, InfoMin \cite{Tian2020WhatLearning} and BYOL \cite{Grill2020BootstrapLearning}. \textbf{Clustering}: PCL-v1 and PCL-v2 \cite{Li2020PrototypicalRepresentations}, SeLa-v2 \cite{Asano2020Self-labellingLearning,Caron2020UnsupervisedAssignments}, DeepCluster-v2 \cite{Caron2018DeepFeatures,Caron2020UnsupervisedAssignments} and SwAV \cite{Caron2020UnsupervisedAssignments}.

-For these methods, we download the pre-trained weights of ResNet50($1\times$) \cite{He2016DeepRecognition} models and use the backbone as a feature extractor when transferring to several downstream tasks.
-Additionally, we evaluate a supervised baselines for comparison, a standard pre-trained ResNet50 available from the PyTorch \cite{Paszke2019PyTorch:Library} library.
-All models have 23.5m parameters in their backbones and were pre-trained on the ImageNet \cite{Deng2009ImageNet:Database} training set, consisting of 1.28m images, and only the supervised baseline used labels.
+For these methods, we download pre-trained weights of ResNet50($1\times$) \cite{He2016DeepRecognition} models and use the backbone as a feature extractor when transferring to downstream tasks.
+Additionally, we evaluate a supervised baseline for comparison, a standard pre-trained ResNet50 available from the PyTorch \cite{Paszke2019PyTorch:Library} library.
+All models have 23.5M parameters in their backbones and were pre-trained on the ImageNet \cite{Deng2009ImageNet:Database} training set, consisting of 1.28M images, and only the supervised baseline used labels.
 More details of the pre-trained models can be found in Section~\ref{subsec:pretrained_models} of the appendix.

 As we cannot control the pre-training setup, there are differences in how long the models were trained for, what data augmentation they applied, what loss they trained with and what additional architectural elements they used.
 These differences are detailed in Table \ref{tab:training_details} in the appendix.
-However, all models use the same ResNet50($1\times$) \cite{He2016DeepRecognition} backbone.
-This means that in our evaluation we can employ them in the same way.
+However, all models use the same ResNet50($1\times$) \cite{He2016DeepRecognition} backbone, meaning we can evaluate them in the same way.
 For a given target dataset we pass the training data through the backbone to obtain feature vectors.
 On top of the backbone we attach a task-specific head\cut{ which takes the feature as input} to produce label predictions for the target task.
-When fitting to the target training set we either optimise only the head or fine-tune the entire network, backbone and head.
+When fitting to the target training set we either optimise only the head or finetune the entire network.